-fifty-six percent of low decile schools (decile 1-3) were concerned about student attendance, compared to under a third of high decile schools (decile 8-10) more than three-quarters of low decile schools were concerned about student achievement in their school, compared to 48 percent of high decile schools.
-Additionally, just over a quarter of teachers in low decile schools were confident their students would be able to catch up with their learning.
+- seventy-five percent of low decile schools (decile 1-3) were concerned about student attendance, compared to half of high decile schools (decile 8-10) - all of the low decile schools we spoke to were concerned about student achievement in their school, compared to half of high decile schools - just under a third of teachers in low decile schools were confident their students would be able to catch up with their learning.

-⇒ seventy-two percent of principals in low decile schools agreed that their schools were prepared for another lockdown, compared to 80 percent of principals in decile 8-10 schools.
+sixty-nine percent of principals in low decile schools agreed that their schools were prepared for another lockdown, compared to 87 percent of principals in decile 8-10 schools around one in 10 (13 percent) of low decile secondary students ERO spoke to didn't have a device at home or were unsure, compared to one in twenty (4 percent) of high decile secondary students.